jlarmstrongiv/bunny-client/README.md

 ## Motivation

-Provide a TypeScript API client with no dependencies.
+Provide a TypeScript API Client for BunnyCDN with no dependencies.

 ## Documentation